 Pharmacy technician is a booming field in the healthcare industry.
 The demand for pharmacy technicians is high, considering the increase in the senior population.
 It is a good choice if you decide to establish your career as an entry-level pharmacy technician.

 With extra certifications and experience, you will have the opportunity to advance in this career.
-It is essential for all entry-level pharmacy technicians to have all the skills and requirements they need to shine in this industry.
+It is essential for all pharmacy technicians entry-level to have all the skills and requirements they need to shine in this industry.

 If you are interested and passionate about taking the PTCB exam and becoming a pharmacy technician, you can start your preparation process by trying our free practice test.
 You can also refer to our PTCB guides to help you prepare for the certification exams.